VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: VERITAS for Verifying the BER Performance of AI-native Receivers

-AI-native receivers interpret received signals into bit sequences.
-As shown in Fig.~\ref{fig:overview} VERITAS that is placed in parallel to the AI-native receiver, consists of 3 different components of \emph{the Monitor}, \emph{the Performance Comparator}, and the TradRx (introduced in Section~\ref{sec:prelim-sionna}).
-The Monitor is pretrained on the same training set as the AI-native receiver.
-Therefore, the specific channel profile, speed, and delay spread covered in the training set are considered ID data for the Monitor NN.
-The Monitor constantly runs in parallel to the AI-native receiver (i.e., DeepRx) and detects any changes in the wireless channel as OOD samples.
-Following this detection one could retrain the AI-native receiver to adapt it to the new environment and restore its performance, however, not all the environment changes might cause a performance drop in the AI-native receiver, and retraining might be unnecessary.
-To avoid unnecessary retraining, as soon as the Monitor detects an environment change, the Performance Comparator is activated and triggers TradRx to run as the reference point for a certain period of time, in parallel to the AI-native receiver.
-The Performance Comparator compares bit probabilities generated by TradRx and the AI-native receiver, and decides if the AI-native receiver is still outperforming TradRx.
-Obviously, this performance comparison happens based on only bit probabilities, without having the true bit labels.
-If the AI-native receiver is outperforming TradRx, no retraining is required, and the Monitor should continue observing the wireless channel to detect future potential changes.
-If the AI-native receiver is not outperforming TradRx, a retraining process is initiated to adapt the AI-native receiver to the new environment.
-If a retraining process is initiated for the AI-native receiver, the Monitor needs to be retrained as well to update its set of ID classes and be able to continue detecting further changes in the wireless channel.
+As shown in Fig.~\ref{fig:overview}, VERITAS, is placed in parallel to the AI-native receiver and consists of three different components: the \emph{Monitor}, the \emph{Performance Comparator}, and the TradRx (introduced earlier in Section~\ref{sec:prelim-pipelines}).
+Among these components, the Monitor is the only component that is continuously active, while the other components are triggered based on certain conditions.
+The Monitor that is an NN cascaded with an OOD detection algorithm is pretrained on the same training set as the AI-native receiver.
+Therefore, the specific channel profiles, transmitter speeds, and delay spreads covered in the training set are considered ID data for the Monitor.
+The Monitor constantly observes the wireless channel by processing received pilots and flags potential OOD pilots as change in the wireless channel.
+Following this change detection, one could retrain the AI-native receiver to adapt it to the new wireless channel, however, not all changes might cause performance drop for the AI-native receiver (as observed in Figs.~\ref{fig:prelim-channel-pass}, \ref{fig:prelim-speed-trained-high}, and \ref{fig:prelim-delay-trained-high}), and retraining might be unnecessary.
+To avoid unnecessary retraining, at this point the Performance Comparator is activated and TradRx is triggered to run as the reference point in parallel to the AI-native receiver.
+The Performance Comparator compares bit probabilities generated by TradRx and the AI-native receiver, and determines the underperforming receiver.
+If the AI-native receiver outperforms TradRx, no retraining is required.
+In this case the TradRx and the Performance Comparator are deactivated and the Monitor continues observing the wireless channel to detect future potential changes.
+If the AI-native receiver underperforms TradRx, a retraining process is initiated to adapt the AI-native receiver to the new wireless channel.
+If a retraining process is initiated for the AI-native receiver, the Monitor needs to be retrained as well to update its set of ID classes to be able to continue detecting further changes in the wireless channel.